kderef/moveFilesService-rs/README.md

 a service that continuesly moves files and folders from one directory to another.

 ## USAGE:
-- create the config file called `movefiles-config.toml` in the same location as the executable, run the program, it will fill the file with the default config.
+- run the program and read the instructions.

 ---
 ## COMPILATION